kxtbit/Geometron/docs/api/point.md

 Constructs a new point with the specified X and Y position.
 ### `point.x`, `point.y`
 Properties containing the X and Y position of the point respectively.
-Not mutable.
 ### `point.magnitude`
-A property that returns the distance of the point from the origin (effectively the same as treating treating the point as a vector and taking its magnitude).
+An immutable property that returns the distance of the point from the origin (effectively the same as treating treating the point as a vector and taking its magnitude).
 Functionally equivalent to `math.sqrt(point.x * point.x + point.y * point.y)`.
 ### `point:dot(other)`
 Returns the dot product of this point and the point `other`, when both are treated as vectors.